bowsersenior/tmf/README.md

     end
     # => :cheezburger

-    # outside the stub block to_s is back to normal
+    # outside the stub block, Object.to_s is back to normal
     Object.to_s
     # => "Object"